• Skip to primary navigation

 The barrel is 3″ long, and the overall length of the gun is double that at 6″.
 Unloaded, the 709 weighs in at 19 ounces.
 Part of the reason the gun is so light is that it has a polymer frame.

-There are two version of the Taurus 709 SLIM being sold.
+There are two versions of the Taurus 709 SLIM being sold.
 One has a matte black slide and carries a suggested retail price of $349.
 The second Taurus pistol has a matte stainless steel finish on the slide and sports an MSRP of $513.
 I had the stainless steel slide version for this review.

 Unlike some of the other CCW guns currently being sold, the 709 SLIM is large enough to be easily used.
 Although thin, the grip is still large enough to get most of your hand on it (the pinky tends to hang off of the bottom) and the controls are easily reached and manipulated.

 The sights are also large enough to be easily seen, though they are somewhat smaller than what you would find on a larger pistol.
 The rear sight is fully adjustable using an included screwdriver.
-I do not like adjustable sights on defensive handguns, as they tend to be more susceptible to damage in my experience.
-Unfortunately, this wound up being the case during this Taurus 709 review.
-But more on the broken sight in a few paragraphs…

-The gun uses a single-action/double-action trigger pull.
-This means that once a round is chambered, the gun will be in single-action mode.
-Only if a round fails to fire will the 709 revert to a double-action mode.
-This gives the shooter the “second strike” capability.
 In other words, if the round fails to go “bang,” just pull the trigger again and it might shoot that time.
 The system works, but I don’t know what value it has in a combat situation.
 This is the same trigger system that Taurus uses in the PT24/7 line of handguns.

-Although it is not really needed to carry the gun safely in SA mode, the pistol does have a frame mounted safety on the left side of the 709.
+Although it is not really needed to carry the gun safely in SA mode, the pistol does have a frame-mounted safety on the left side of the 709.
 Down is fire, and up is safe.
 A bright red dot is one the frame, which gives the shooter a visual indication that the gun is ready to shoot.

 As far as cleaning goes, this pistol field strips just like a Glock pistol.
 Push down on the bar running through the frame and under the ejection port to remove the slide, barrel and recoil spring assembly.

-The other safety device is an internal lock that renders the entire gun inoperable The locking mechanism is inside the slide assembly and is activated from the right side of the frame.
 The gun ships with two keys for the lock.
 I did not experience any problems with the locking mechanism, but I strongly dislike having unnecessary parts in a gun.
 It just adds more points of potential failure.

 Overall, I really liked this pistol before I headed out to the range.
 But once there…